jorgeejgonzalez/fermat_cbp_specification/UserStories.md

 ## Crypto Customer
 * Crypto Customer Wallet Installation
 * Crypto Customer Identity Creation
-  * Needed for usage of the Crypto Broker Wallet
-  * Needed for usage of the Crypto Customer Wallet
 * Crypto Customer Discovery of Crypto Brokers
  * Needed to be able to make Business Transactions